brownplt/pyret-lang/docs/introduction.markdown

 #### Expressions

-Most syntax in the language are expression forms, which means they can appear almost anywhere in the syntax where it would make sense.
+Most syntax in the language are expression forms, which means they can appear almost anywhere in the syntax.
 The exception are the binding forms - named function definitions, data declarations, and variable binding.
 Binding forms can only appear in [blocks](#blocks).